Article Filtering

 4

-Check if message has same author as some another messages.
+Check if the message has the same author as another message.

 SameDateCreated